rvolkov91/mk802iv-linux/README.md

 Is the main thing that should work as stable as AK-47 if you want this working as the home server.
 Original drivers unfortunately sucks and no USB wifi adapters is working.
 The speed with mass storage, however, is acceptable enough, for example, for burning BLU-rays.
-As many as possible hardware returned back from the Linux kernel.

 USB stack has two versions of the DWC OTG driver. v2.7 looks like more stable but with limited hardware support.
 There is